joshuamwale/joshuamwale/README.md

 **I'm a passionate software development engineer from Kenya**
 * My interests lie in ***frontend devt*** first, then ***backend devt(Authentication (JWT Auth), Authorization*** and ***cloud computing.***
 * Transitioning into **software engineering** and **cloud computing.**
-* Interested in using my skills to solve problems in ***healthcare, energy sector, fintech, and agriculture*** using technology-based products and solutions.
+* Focused on using my skills to solve problems in ***healthcare, energy sector, fintech, and agriculture*** using technology-based products and solutions.

 🌱 I’m currently learning:
 * **JavaScript** (continous learning/ practice); **UI/UX Design**(Figma); **Project management** - an online course